my-realm/depth-first/future-soldier-program.md

 - emergence of new types of diseases impacting plants and animals at a pandemic level,

-- worsening scarcity of potable water rich as well as poor countries, and
+- worsening scarcity of potable water in rich as well as poor countries, and

 - shift in oceanic currents.